cne1x/sfcs/README.md

 disclosure:  I am a contributor to the [GeoMesa](http://github.com/locationtech/geomesa) project.)

-Rather than weld the specifics of dimensionality to the curve, though, this library seeks to enforce a different separation of concerns:  <code>Partitioners</code> are responsible for mapping an input value in user-space to the discrete bucket to which it belongs; the <code>SpaceFillingCurve</code> implementations accept these bucket indicators -- ordinal numbers -- and combine them into a new ordinal number that
+Rather than weld the specifics of dimensionality to the curve, though, this library seeks to enforce a different separation of concerns:  A <code>Dimension</code> is responsible for mapping an input value in user-space to the discrete bucket to which it belongs; the <code>SpaceFillingCurve</code> implementations accept these bucket indicators -- ordinal numbers -- and combine them into a new ordinal number that